pyeventsourcing/eventsourcing/docs/topics/examples/searchable-content.rst

 Persistence
 -----------

-The recorder classes ``SearchableContentApplicationRecorder`` extend the PostgreSQL and SQLite ``ApplicationRecorder`` classes by creating a table that contains the current page body text.
-They define SQL statements that insert, update, and search the rows of the table using search query syntax similar to the one used by web search engines.
-They define a ``search_page_bodies()`` method which returns the page slugs for page bodies that match the given search query.
+The recorder class ``SearchableContentRecorder`` extends the ``AggregateRecorder`` by defining abstract methods to search and select pages.
+These methods will be implemented for both PostgreSQL and SQLite, which will also create custom tables for page content with a full text search indexes.

 .. literalinclude:: ../../../eventsourcing/examples/searchablecontent/persistence.py

-The application recorder classes extend the ``_insert_events()`` method by inserting and updating rows, according to the information passed down from the application through the :func:`~eventsourcing.application.Application.save` method's variable keyword parameters.
+The ``_insert_events()`` methods of the PostgreSQL and SQLite recorders are extended, so that rows are inserted and updated, according to the information passed down from the application in the variable keyword arguments ``insert_pages`` and ``update_pages``.

-The infrastructure factory classes ``SearchableContentInfrastructureFactory`` extend the PostgreSQL and SQLite ``Factory`` class by overriding the ``application_recorder()`` method so that a ``SearchableContentApplicationRecorder`` is constructed as the application recorder.

 PostgreSQL
 ----------

 The PostgreSQL recorder uses a GIN index and the ``websearch_to_tsquery()`` function.
+The PostgreSQL :class:`~eventsourcing.postgres.Factory` class is extended to involve this custom recorder in a custom PostgreSQL persistence module so that it can be used by the ``ContentManagementApplication``.

 .. literalinclude:: ../../../eventsourcing/examples/searchablecontent/postgres.py

 SQLite
 ------

 The SQLite recorder uses a virtual table and the ``MATCH`` operator.
+The SQLite :class:`~eventsourcing.sqlite.Factory` class is extended to involve this custom recorder in a custom SQLite persistence module so that it can be used by the ``ContentManagementApplication``.

 .. literalinclude:: ../../../eventsourcing/examples/searchablecontent/sqlite.py